danilocgsilva/a_vs_n/README.md

 ## File/folders list

 * `helpers_projects`: Projects that shoud be used indirectly by tests.
-* `tests`: where comparisions are proposed and documented
+* `tests`: The main folder, containing the documentation of results and procedures taken.